It’s happened to all of us, at least in our dreams: a lottery win, a big inheritance, a streak of luck at the gaming tables.

 6. Enjoy yourself

-Last, but definitely not least, use some of that money to treat yourself to a great experience, like a trip to a place you’ve always wanted to see.
+Finally, use some of that money to treat yourself to a great experience, like a trip to a place you’ve always wanted to see.
 One of the main reasons to have money is to enjoy it.

-Obviously, the weight you’ll put on the steps above will depend largely on the amount of your windfall.
+Obviously, the weight you’ll put on the steps above depends largely on the amount of your windfall.
 Inheriting $10 million is a lot different from a $2,000 bonus at work.
 But the principle is the same: Take your time, think it through and decide where the money will deliver the biggest bang for the buck.